-New in 2021 on a trial basis: Novice English Equitation and Pleasure (classes 37 and 39) and Western Pleasure and Horsemanship (classes 56 and 58) for youth in grades 7-12 with limited riding and showing experience.
+New in 2021 and continued in 2022 on a trial basis: Novice English Equitation and Pleasure (classes 24 and 26) and Western Pleasure and Horsemanship (classes 49 and 51) for youth in grades 7-12 with limited riding and showing experience.
 Novice exhibitors only show at the walk and trot (or intermediate gait if a gaited entry) and are not eligible for division awards.
 Youth should refer to their respective division for appropriate tack, attire, and judging standards of classes within their division.
 An extended list of novice guidelines is presented in the Novice chapter located near the end of the rulebook.

-Based on their English or Western tack, youth riding gaited horses could show in the novice classes offered in 2021.
-But considering the gaited classes in the Gaited/Saddle Seat division do not require a canter, youth with less show experience on gaited horses may best be suited to riding in the Gaited/Saddle Seat division classes where they could earn points for the division championship awards and scholarships.
-Additionally, the gaited division class entries are typically light and it may be easier for novice showmen to navigate the show ring with fewer horses of similar gait and speed.
+Based on their English or Western tack, youth riding gaited horses could show in the novice classes.
+But considering the gaited classes in the Gaited/Saddle Seat division do not require a canter, youth with less show experience on gaited horses may be best suited to riding in the Gaited/Saddle Seat division classes where they could earn points for the division championship awards and scholarships.
+Additionally, the gaited division classes of similar gait and speed.